 Refer to the Departmental FAQ page for furhter information on common questions.

-The Library provides research workshops and individual assistance.
-If the University is open, there is a Research Help desk on the second floor of the library, or students can use the Library's virtual research help service to speak with a librarian.
+The University Libraries provide research workshops and individual consultation appointments.
+There is a drop-in Research Help desk on the second floor of the library, and students can use the Library's virtual research help service to speak with a librarian, or book an appointment to meet in person or online.

 You can submit an Academic Consideration Request when an extenuating circumstance has occurred that has significantly impacted your ability to fulfill an academic requirement.
 You may always visit the Senate website and select the blue radio button on the top right hand side entitled: Academic Consideration Request (ACR) to submit this request.